Sick of paying too much money on your prescriptions? How to get prescriptions cheaper, with or without insurance.

 For example, GoodRx claims you can get savings of up to 80%.
 But if you read the fine print, then you see that only 15% of people actually get savings that good.

-Or on the RxSavingsPlus website that advertises savings of up to 70%.
+Or on the RxSavingsPlus website which advertises savings of up to 70%.

 In the fine print, you'll see that the average savings is just 22%.